The big bad wolf is afraid of you

 Experiment in the Tuchola Forest

-The research team led by predator ecologist Liana Zanette from Western University in Ontario conducted its investigations in the Tuchola Forest in northern Poland – an area where around 15 wolf packs live.
+The research team led by predator ecologist Liana Zanette of Western University in Ontario conducted its investigations in the Tuchola Forest in northern Poland — an area where around 15 wolf packs live.

-At intersections of heavily used wildlife trails, the researchers installed motion-triggered camera-speaker systems that played various audio recordings when wolves approached:
+At intersections of heavily used wildlife trails, the researchers installed motion-activated camera-speaker systems that played various audio recordings when wolves approached:

 - human voices (men and women speaking calmly),